SebMouren/command-line-api-wiki/Home.md

 [![Build Status](https://devdiv.visualstudio.com/DevDiv/_apis/build/status/System.CommandLine-Signed?branchName=master)](https://devdiv.visualstudio.com/DevDiv/_build/latest?definitionId=9498&branchName=master)

-The simplest way to create your parser is with the experimental [DragonFruit app model](DragonFruit-overview) app model.
+The simplest way to create your parser is with the experimental [DragonFruit app model](DragonFruit-overview).
 This works well if you have a single layer of commands (no subcommands).

 [Your first app with System.CommandLine.DragonFruit](Your-first-app-with-System.CommandLine.DragonFruit)